ZhaoyiLi-HekJukZaaiZyuJan/QEC-decoders/README.md

 <h1>QEC-decoders</h1>
 <p>This repository contains several decoders for topological quantum error correction.
-The decoders are implemented in C++ and use the Blossom V algorithm for maximum-weight perfect matching.</p>
+The decoders are implemented in C++ and use the Blossom V algorithm for maximum-weight perfect matching.
+The parts marked in grey is optional to read. </p>

 <section>
   <h2>Setting up TensorFlow Dependencies</h2>